-Most people would like to lose a few inches around their waist.
+Most people would like to lose a few inches around their waist, often called belly fat.
 Most people, however, want to lose the weight fast.
 They try crash diets and find that they seldom work, often gaining back more than they lose.

 Lack of Exercise